SAMKE-glitch/react_todo_app/README.md

 - **Mark as Complete:** Toggle the checkbox to mark a task as complete or incomplete.

 ### **How It Works**
+### Adding a Todo
+When a user submits the form in `TodoForm.js`, the `addTodo` function is called.
+This function creates a new task object and updates the `todos` state using the `setTodos` function from the `useState` hook.
 ### **LocalStorage Integration:**
 - **Retrieving Tasks:** Upon the app's initial load, the tasks are retrieved from **localStorage** (if any).
 ```bash